joshmorgan1000/UTKH/src/README.md

 # Kinetic Harmonics: A Universal Theory of Motion and Resonance <a href="#top"></a>

 The **Universal Theory of Kinetic Harmonics (UTKH)** is a theory of physics that unifies all phenomena of the known universe into a single framework.
-While it remains speculative, its principles connect with and expand upon several established ideas in classical and modern physics and bridges the gap between general relativity, quantum mechanics, and other emerging theories.
+While it remains speculative, its principles connect with and expand upon several established ideas in classical and modern physics, and bridges the gap between general relativity, quantum mechanics, and other emerging theories.
 It fundamendally both redefines and aligns with current models, providing new insights and reshaping our understanding of the universe.

 The implications of this theory are vast.
 My goal is to present the theory topologically with various levels of detail.
 I also aim to provide foundational mathematical models as well as ***unique testable predictions***.
 I will also provide anectdotal hypotheses within the framework that give potential explanations to many long-standing questions our current frameworks leave unanswered.

 ## Introduction <a href="#introduction"></a>

-UTKH posits that all fundamental properties of the universe arise from stable patterns or orbital light that exhibit and respond to resonance and harmonics.
+UTKH posits that all fundamental properties of the universe arise from stable patterns of orbital light that exhibit and respond to resonance and harmonics.
 This condition could be described in modern physics as a variation of a photon sphere (Schwarzschild, Thorne, et al) consisting exclusively of kinetic energy.
-It introduces the concept of a **kuton**, or a self-contained pair of photons in mutual descending orbit of each other, resulting in a fractal-like progression towards infinitesimal angular velocity until an event horizon is reached.
+It introduces the concept of a **kuton**, or a self-contained pair of photons in mutual descending orbit of each other, resulting in a fractal-like progression towards infinitesimal angular velocity until an event horizon is reached at the angular speed of light.
 UTKH proposes that this state of motion at the kutonic event horizon stabilizes and resonates, thus becoming the genesis of what we percieve as mass, atomic structures, nuclear forces, chemical bonds, and gravity.

 In general, UTKH rejects the classical notion of particles, and instead considers the most primordial substance to be a flow of kinetic energy, manifesting in its most basic form as light.
 However, it is useful to describe a co-orbiting pair of photons as a kuton for conceptual and mathematical reasons.
 Since kutons are essentially a stable condition of photons in co-orbit, they in essence have a oscillation frequency, resulting in resonant and harmonic interactions with surrounding systems.

-These harmonic interactions cause phenomena such as gravity and magnetism.
+This is a work in progress, and researce is ongoing against publically available experimental data.

 ### Foundational Principles <a href="#motion-and-harmonics-as-foundational-principles"></a>

 1. **Kinetic Motion:** UTKH views everything in the universe as kinetic energy.
 Light, traditionally understood as both particle and wave, is reframed as the primordial form of a flow of energy in motion.
-2. **Light as Hyperdimensional Oscillations:** The wave-particle duality of light is explained as the projection of a higher-dimensional oscillation into three-dimensional space.
-This hyperdimensional oscillation is an intrinsic property of light, likely defined by general relativity.
+2. **Light as Hyperdimensional Oscillations:** Similar to String Theory, UTKH views wave-particle duality of light as the projection of a higher-dimensional oscillation into three-dimensional space.
+This hyperdimensional oscillation is an intrinsic property of light, fundamental to its role in spacetime, and likely defined by general relativity.
-3. **Kutons:** In the right conditions, kinetic motion patterns vortex into specific states of stable oscillation UTKH refers to as **kutons.** These patterns give rise to what we observe to be mass, as well as other properties.
+3. **Kutons:** In the right conditions, kinetic motion patterns vortex into specific states of stable oscillation UTKH refers to as **kutons.** These patterns give rise to what we observe to be mass, define as particles, or exhibit emerging effects.
 UTKH recognizes that kutonic flows may be multi-dimensional, such as triangular orbital patterns or more complex equalibrium states as described by Lagrangian systems.
-4. **Resonant Effects:** The oscillation frequencies of kutons resonate with other kutonic systems in harmonic ratios.
+4. **Resonant Effects:** The oscillation frequencies of kutons and kutonic systems resonate with other kutonic systems in harmonic ratios.
 This harmonic resonation results in phenomena such as gravity, magnetism, and dark energy.

 ---

 ## Theoretical Foundations <a href="#theoretical-foundations"></a>

 It is well established by general relativity that energy, mass, and gravity are related.
-At microscopic scales, however, quantum mechanics must take over as the principles of general relativity break down when it comes to phenomena such as wave-particle duality, uncertainty, and superposition.
+At microscopic scales, however, the principles of general relativity break down and quantum mechanics takes over when it comes to phenomena such as wave-particle duality, uncertainty, and superposition.
 UTKH bridges this gap with a new perspective that redefines many concepts while aligning with preestablished models in both domains.

 ### Waves and Oscillations <a href="#waves-and-oscillations-a-href"></a>